lucee/lucee-docs/docs/04.guides/04.cookbooks/27.PreCompiled-Code/page.md

 Run this index.cfm page in the browser.

-* Each time a cfm file is executed in Lucee, a class file is automatically created in the webroot --> WEBINFO --> lucee --> cfClasses folder.
+* Each time a cfm file is executed in Lucee, a class file is automatically created in the webroot --> WEB-INF --> lucee --> cfClasses folder.
 So, a class file(Ex: index_cfm$cf.class ) is usually created for your index.cfm file(Ex : index.cfm) in the cfClasses folder.

 * Copy the class file and paste it into your current folder(\webapps\ROOT\sample).
 Then rename the class file to cfm file(test.cfm).